Season 1, Episode 48

 Lorne Brown:

 You have to stay at the top of the mountain.
 And to do this for our listeners, it means you have to show up and do your work.
 Because I can tell you that if you just hear this or you read a book on this, you’re going to get triggered and you are going to be just like your child.
-They’re no longer resourced and then they’re no longer can be reached and we regress and we become four years old as well.
+They’re no longer resourced and then they no longer can be reached and we regress and we become four years old as well.
 So to be this kind of parent, it still requires you to do your work, which is why you probably like to see the parents, not the child

 Vanessa Lapointe:

 A hundred percent.
 And in that moment, if you’re going to fall down the kind side of the mountain, you’re going to be like, fine, I’ll just buy you the toy.
 Stop it.
 Stop.
 It’s fine.
 Here’s the toy, let’s just go.
 And if you’re on the firm side, you’ll slide down that side of the mountain because you’ll lose your client and you will become a bully.
 You’ll start to yell, you’ll start to shame.
 You’ll start to threaten all of the things.
 And so that also is not going to settle your child.
 It may shut them up, but it won’t settle them.
 And you will pay for that down the road in the sense that the relationship has been ruptured.
-And also the child missed a brilliant opportunity to have an experience of being regulated in a moment when things got kind of topsy turvy for them.
+And also the child missed a brilliant opportunity to have an experience of being regulated in a moment when things got kind of topsy-turvy for them.
 The more they experience it, the more likely it is to become part of them and settle into their constitution as they grow into adulthood.

 Lorne Brown:

 It makes me think about as parents, we love our children so much and we want to put bubble wrap around them, but what I think I hear you’re saying is your life, this human experience, they’re going to have physical, emotional discomfort.
-And what you’re suggestion is you’re going to help them regulate that you can be there and help them feel safe in that discomfort.
+And what you’re suggesting is you’re going to help them regulate that you can be there and help them feel safe in that discomfort.
 And that’s the difference.
 So can’t, it’s a lost battle.
 We cannot bubble wrap our children.

 Vanessa Lapointe: